Today’s web servers need to be open source, developed with cloud‑friendly tools, and be competent in adaptability and scalability.

 Also, it can be coupled with cloud architecture to maximize performance.
 Cloudflare is one such example where Nginx can be used.
 Hence a lot of ventures look forward to integrating Nginx into their workflow more and more.

 With such diverse purposes, we might need to hide the Nginx server version, or any web server for that matter.
-Privacy, secure data encryption, and high download speeds are some of the key parameters to tackle, and withholding behind the scenes information from the layman is a decent way of going about it.
+Using a cloud tool can help enhance, Privacy, secure data encryption, and high download speeds are some of the key parameters to tackle, and withholding behind the scenes information from the layman is a decent way of going about it.

 Image Source: morioh.com